Giving way to pedestrians

 Safe following distance

-Drivers should stay three seconds behind vehicles in front of them and been mindful not to tailgate.
+Drivers should stay three seconds behind vehicles in front of them and be mindful not to tailgate.
 In poor conditions such as rain, gravel roads or dim light, it may be necessary to increase the travelling distance to four seconds to increase the crash avoidance space.

 A school zone is the area around a school with a speed limit of 40km/h (normally between 8am-9.30am and 2.30pm-4pm on school days.
 There are a small number of non-standard school zone times in NSW.
 These zones are identified by red/orange school zone signs which indicate non-standard times.
 Signs at these schools display the times which apply.
+See recent changes to school zone offences.

 Yellow traffic lights